 In the Photography project, we focus on the elements of taking good pictures and how to evaluate our work.
-When we can meet in-person, we usually take photo field trips to places around the area.
-For example, we have gone to Udvar-Hazy Air & Space Museum and the Bishop's Gardens at The National Cathedral.
+We try to go "on location" to take photos - we have gone to Udvar-Hazy Air & Space Museum and the Bishop's Gardens at The National Cathedral.
 We ask members where they would like to go.
-While we are in virtual meetings, we will explore ways to share the pictures we take with each other and find other fun activities online.
-Ms. Lester is the adult leader while Kate assumes the responsibility of being the junior leader.
+Ms. Lester is the adult leader and Tony is the Junior Leader.

 The objectives of this project are to provide members with opportunities to experience the outdoors in a fun and educational setting and to foster appreciation and respect for our natural environment.
 This groups meets periodically at various outdoor locations such as nearby parks and nature preserves.
 Some of the activities planned or under consideration for this year include a campfire hike led by a park naturalist at Riverbend Park, an overnight family camping adventure, fishing, bird-watching, and of course our annual canoe and kayaking outing and picnic on the Anacostia River.
 In addition to kayaking, activities in prior years have included nature hikes, how to start a campfire, campfire cooking, and orienteering.
 This group is open to all Fairfax City 4-H members--no special skills or prior experience are required.
 This year's junior leader is Ariana, and the adult leader is Mr. Blake.